cvilsmeier/sqinn/README.md

 tested it on the following platforms:

 - Windows 10 amd64, using Mingw64 gcc (tdm64-gcc-9.2.0 from https://jmeubank.github.io/tdm-gcc/)
+- Windows 10 amd64, using MSVC
-- Debian Linux 11 amd64
+- Debian Linux 11/12 amd64

 The releases page contains a tar file with pre-built binaries for Windows amd64 and Linux amd64, see <https://github.com/cvilsmeier/sqinn/releases>.